-The Company recognizes revenue from water sales at the time water is supplied to the customer's premises.
+The Company recognizes revenue from retail water sales at the end of the billing cycle based on the water supplied to the customers' premises.
 The amount of water supplied is determined and invoiced based upon water meter readings performed at the end of each month.
 All retail water contracts are month-to-month contracts.
-The Company has elected the "right to invoice" practical expedient for revenue recognition on its retail water sale contracts and recognizes revenue in the amount to which the Company has a right to invoice, recognizing this revenue from the transfer of goods or services to customers at a point in time.
+The Company has elected the "right to invoice" practical expedient for revenue recognition on its retail water sale contracts and recognizes revenue in the amount to which the Company has a right to invoice, recognizing this revenue from the transfer of goods or services to customers during the billing cycle.